WebAssembly/tool-conventions/EHScheme.md

 * Gives the address of the thrown exception object.
 * Gives the _selector value_ corresponding to the type of exception thrown.

-Can Wasm EH get all this information without calling a personality function?
+Can WebAssembly EH get all this information without calling a personality function?
 Program control flow is transferred to `catch (C++ tag)` by the unwinder in JS engine automatically.
-(Wasm code cannot touch IP by itself anyway.)
-Wasm `catch` instruction's result is the address of a thrown object. **But we cannot get a selector without calling a personality function.**
+(WebAssembly code cannot touch IP by itself anyway.)
+WebAssembly `catch` instruction's result is the address of a thrown object. **But we cannot get a selector without calling a personality function.**

-So we need to call the personality function _actively_ from the Wasm code to compute a selector value.
-To do that, Wasm compiler inserts a call to the personality function at the start of each landing pad.
+So we need to call the personality function _actively_ from the WebAssembly code to compute a selector value.
+To do that, WebAssembly compiler inserts a call to the personality function at the start of each landing pad.

 ### Code Transformation